jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 We can make use of the following looping techniques to solve an algorithmic problem using the multiple pointer approach.

-- double nested for loops
+- double nested for loops with multiple pointers defined
 - single while loop with multiple pointers defined

 We will first take a look at a double nested for loop.